-Andrea Renton, Transitional Kindergarten Teacher
+Andrea Renton, Second Grade Teacher

 Andrea is a Bay Area native who grew up in Pleasanton.
 She loves making people laugh and seeks for everyone to feel accepted and loved.
 She fell in love with teaching as a preschool teacher, but quickly moved to elementary school as she was motivated to be a part of children's academic journeys.
-Andrea is looking forward to building a nurturing and creative classroom that focuses on social and emotional growth as well as academia.
+Andrea is looking forward to building a nurturing and creative classroom that focuses on social and emotional growth as well as rigor academia.
 Andrea is passionate about instructing hands-on and using innovative lessons that allow students to be interactive.
-She is a student at National University, earning her Master's and credentials in Elementary Education with a concentration in Global Context.
+She earned her Master's Degree in Education Best Practices from National University.

-Sofia Sanchez, Kindergarten Teacher
+Sofia Sanchez, Spanish Teacher and Lead Drills Coach

 Sofia has been passionate about helping youth since she was fourteen.
 A San Francisco native, born and raised in the Mission District, she started working at the Mission Neighborhood Health Center as a teenager and fell in love with educating youth.
+This will be her third year teaching at OnePurpose School.
 Before starting at OnePurpose, she worked for five years at Up On Top after-school and summer programming creating fun, educational and engaging activities for students in the Tenderloin.
 She graduated from Sacramento State University with a double major in Recreation, Parks and Tourism Administration and Women's Studies.
 Her commitment to empowering youth of color from low-income communities and creating social change is her personal and professional mission in life.

-Joe Steinberger, Development and Enrollment Associate
+Joe Steinberger, Development and Enrollment Manager